Caroline Graham Hansen

 Hansen started out her professional career playing in the Norwegian Toppserien with Stabæk.
 She then spent the second part of the 2013 Damallsvenskan season in Sweden, playing for Tyresö FF.
 Hansen represented Norway at youth international level, and made her debut for the senior team in 2011.
 In 2013, 18-year-old Hansen played a major role in the Norwegian team that won silver at UEFA Women's Euro 2013.

 Hansen made the move to the Frauen Bundesliga in 2014 to play for VFL Wolfsburg, where she began to develop multiple serious, long-term injuries between the years of 2015 and 2018.
 Despite this, she reached two UEFA Women's Champions League Finals with the club in 2016 and 2018, and won 8 major trophies- 3 league titles and 5 DFB-Pokal titles.
 In the midst of her club success with Wolfsburg, she struggled with her national team.
 In 2015, she missed that year's World Cup due to injury, and in 2017, she was part of the Norway squad that had their worst-ever finish in a Euro tournament with 0 goals and 0 points.

 2019 was a breakout year for Hansen, when she signed for 2019 UEFA Women's Champions League finalists FC Barcelona, and was one of the most noteworthy players of the 2019 FIFA Women's World Cup with Norway.
 She was nominated for multiple year-end awards for the first time, including The Best and the FIFA FIFPro World XI.
 Her successes continued with FC Barcelona as she was integral to the 2019–20 side that won their first league title since 2015.
 Hansen then went on to win the UEFA Women's Champions League with the club for the first time in 2021, as well as the continental treble.

 Hansen is widely regarded as one of the best wingers in the world for her performances for both club and country.

-Early life
+Early and personal life

 Hansen was born and brought up in Oslo, Norway, in the neighborhood of Tåsen.
-She is the eldest child of Petter Norman Hansen and Bettina Graham Hansen, and her brother, Fredrik, also plays football for American Division I university St. Bonaventure.
+She is the eldest child of Petter Norman Hansen and Bettina Graham Hansen; her younger brother, Fredrik, plays football for Gamle Oslo FK.
+Caroline Graham Hansen is often called Caro, and plays with the name Graham on her jersey.
+The family name Graham is British, from Caroline's great-grandfather who moved from Britain (per Graham Hansen, either Northern England or Scotland) to Norway to work as a train driver.